Stockland Glendale: History

 In 2001, the Franklins Big Fresh store closed and was replaced by Coles and First Choice Liquor super store.

 The World 4 Kids store closed in 2002 and was replaced by Aldi and JB Hi-Fi.

-In December 2005, Stockland completed an 8,749m² expansion to the centre, adding a Kmart and 17 specialty stores.
+In December 2005, Stockland completed an 8,749 m2 expansion to the centre, adding a Kmart and 17 specialty stores.
 The Kmart store was previously located in Charlestown Square which closed in August 2004 and relocated to Glendale.

-In 2010 Greater Union was rebranded to Event Cinemas.
+In 2010, Greater Union was rebranded to Event Cinemas.

-In January 2018, Aldi closed its store and was replaced by Rebel which opened on 16 June 2018.

 On 13 December 2018, Carl's Jr opened its second New South Wales outlet on a site near Kmart.

-Intencity closed down in early 2021 and has been absorbed by Event Cinemas.